Norfolk Products Liability Attorneys Defending Your Rights as a Consumer

 - Philip Morris Tobacco Products - Philip Morris, now Altria Group, Inc. faced a lawsuit in 2002 from a woman diagnosed with lung cancer.
 She claimed smoking cigarettes caused the disease and her addiction to tobacco was caused by the company's failure to warn her of the risks of smoking.
 The company was ordered to pay punitive damages of $28 billion as well as $850,000 in compensatory damages.
 The tobacco giant appealed the case and the amount was reduced to $28 million almost a decade later.
 More recently, the manufacturers of faulty electronic cigarettes have been sued for injuries such as burns.

 Contact us to find out how products liability law in Virginia may help you

 Under Virginia law, people have a right to expect products to be reasonably safe when used as intended.
 If you’ve been injured by a poorly made or designed product, you have the right to seek compensation for your injuries.
 Cooper Hurley Injury Lawyers is focused on personal injury law in Virginia.
+We are based in Hampton Roads and have a main office in Norfolk and meeting locations in Virginia Beach, Chesapeake, Newport News, Hampton, Suffolk, Portsmouth and on the Eastern Shore of Virginia.
 We work with you to get you a recovery or settlement for your losses.
-To find out more about our legal services, contact us at 757.455.0077 or online to schedule an appointment for a free consultation or click here to start a live chat.
+To find out more about our legal services, contact our Virginia defective products attorneys at 757.455.0077 or online to schedule an appointment for a free consultation or click here to start a live chat.